 The G5 is in a new aluminum enclosure that’s vented in the front and back.
 The case includes four thermal zones and nine fans to handle cooling, each independently controlled for speed.
 Apple claims the Power Mac G5 is “twice as quiet” as the Power Mac G4.
 The case is a bit taller and slightly narrower than the Power Mac G4 and just a little deeper.
 It’s also nearly three pounds lighter.

-The 1.8 GHz single CPU model was discontinued and replaced by a dual processor model selling for $100 more on 2003.11.18.
-This model provides 90% of the raw horsepower of the 2.0 GHz model at 87% the price, making it a better value for those who don’t need that last 10% of speed.
+The 1.8 GHz single CPU model was discontinued and replaced by a Late 2003 dual processor model selling for $100 more on 2003.11.18.
+This model provides 90% of the raw horsepower of the 2.0 GHz model at 87% the price, making it slightly a better value for those who don’t need that last 10% of speed.

 You should have the most recent firmware installed in your Power Mac G5.
 The newest version is Power Mac G5 Uniprocessor Firmware Update 5.1.5f2, which is only for 1.6 GHz G5 Power Macs.
 Apple recommends removing any third-party RAM before installing this firmware update.